samuallin/ReadMe-Testing/README.md

 ```

 ### Get Pre-Trained Model
-Get pre-trained models from here
+Pre-trained models can be download from here

 ### Prerequisites